 Authorisation as an ADI or RADI under the Banking Act does not automatically permit other activities.
 The Banking Act does not generally govern or aﬀect the relationship between an ADI and its customers.
 Many ﬁnancial products and services oﬀered by ADIs and other ﬁnancial institutions fall outside the deﬁnition of “banking business” as regulated by the Banking Act (eg, credit facilities, non-cash payment (NCP) facilities including debit cards, direct debit or credit arrangements, ﬁnance lease, hire purchase, foreign currency exchange and derivatives).
 The provision of ﬁnancial services and consumer credit services are regulated separately from the regulation of banking business under the Banking Act.

-One exemption from the requirement to hold an AFSL is available to an APRA-regulated body (including an ADI) where the service is one in relation to which APRA has regulatory or supervisory responsibilities and the service is provided only to wholesale clients as defined under the Corporations Act 2001 (Cth) (Corporations Act).
-The provision of financial products and services by an ADI to a retail client generally requires an AFSL.
+One exemption from the requirement to hold an AFSL is available to an APRA-regulated body (including an ADI) where the service is one in relation to which APRA has regulatory or supervisory responsibilities and the service is provided only to wholesale clients as deﬁned under the Corporations Act.
+The provision of ﬁnancial products and services by an ADI to a retail client generally requires an AFSL.

 Financial services and consumer credit providers may also have obligations under the AML/CTF Act (see section 3).

-5. Is there a "sandbox" or "licence light" for specific activities?
+5. Is there a “sandbox” or “license light” for speciﬁc activities?